trustoverip/tswg-acdc-specification/spec/spec.md

 ### Most compact form SAID

 As defined in the Schema section below, ACDC variants are defined by composable JSON Schema.
 The primary Operator for such composition is `oneOf`.
 The use of the `oneOf` operator for an ACDC schema enables the use of any combination of compacted/uncompacted top-level sections as well as nested blocks.
-When compact, any section or nested block may be represented merely by its [[ref: JSch]] [[ref: JSchCp]].
+When compact, any section or nested block may be represented merely by its [[10]] [[39]].

 However, for the sake of verifiability, each section or block that is compactable shall have only one SAID regardless of how many different variants its `oneOf` compositions allow.
 Therefore, there must be one and only one unambiguous way to compute the SAID of a compactifiable section or block with compactifiable nested blocks.
 This is called the "most compact form" SAID computation algorithm.
 The basis of the algorithm is that the SAID of a given block is verifiable against that block in expanded form but that SAID can be embedded in an enclosing block in compact form.
 The SAID of the enclosing block makes a verifiable commitment to the given block via the appearance of only the SAID of the given block.
 The SAID of the "most compact form" can be computed by a depth-first search.
 First, compute the SAIDs of the expanded leaf nodes of the tree, then compact the leaves, then compute the SAIDs of their enclosing blocks, then compact those, and so on until the trunk has been reached.